washmyfaceinacid/dotnet-8-crud-web-api-docker-deploy/Report.md

 5. Conclusion & Next Steps:
 The PoC proves that the DotNet 8 API is ready for a modern, containerized environment.
 We have verified that the services can communicate, scale, and recover from failures locally.

-Recommendation: We are now ready to begin the phase-one migration to Azure.
-This will involve setting up the production cluster and automating the deployment process.